sonijoy/my_repo/wp-content/plugins/capability-manager-enhanced/readme.txt

 == Changelog ==

+= 1.5.1 =
+  * Fixed : Non-administrators with user editing capabilities could give new users a role with a higher level than their own (including Administrator)

+= 1.5 =
+  * Feature : Support negative capabilities (storage to wp_roles array with false value)
+  * Feature : Multisite - Copy a role definition to all current sites on a network
+  * Feature : Multisite - Copy a role definition to new (future) sites on a network
+  * Feature : Backup / Restore tool requires "restore_roles" capability or super admin status
+  * Fixed : Role reset to WP defaults did not work, caused a PHP error / white screen
+  * Change : Clarified English captions on Backup Tool screen
+  * Fixed : Term deletion capability was not included in taxonomies grid even if defined
+  * Fixed : jQuery notices for deprecated methods on Edit Role screen
+  * Compat : Press Permit - if a role is marked as hidden, also default it for use by PP Pro as a Pattern Role (when PP Collaborative Editing is activated and Advanced Settings enabled)
+  * Change : Press Permit promotional message includes link to display further info

 = 1.4.10 =
   * Perf :  Eliminated unused framework code (reduced typical wp-admin memory usage by 0.6 MB)
   * Fixed : Failure to save capability changes, on some versions of PHP